huawei-openlab/oct-engine/cases/README.md

 ### "Run"
 The case developer should tell the host operation systems and the containers which commands should be used to run the test.
 The commands could be used directly or wrapped by a script.
-By default, after ruuning all the command, the test system will continue to the 'Collect' part.
+By default, after running all the command, the test system will continue to the 'Collects' part.
+The default `CWD` in the `Cmd` is the 'source' directory.

 ```
 "Run": [
             { "Object": "HostA",